ejsexton82/vim/README.md

-# vim
+# Vim Configuration
-E.J.
-Sexton's Vim Configuration
+This is my personal Vim configuration.